 Since carbon dioxide (CO2) is essential in the process of photosynthesis, many cultivators assume that adding tons of CO2 is always a wise decision.
-While it’s true that supplemental CO2 can increase plant yields, there’s no guarantee this method will work.
+While it's true that supplemental CO2 can increase plant yields, there's no guarantee this method will work.
 Extra CO2 only works in combination with other healthful growing habits.
-Plus, if you don’t have the right light intensity when adding CO2, you won’t notice any benefits from this element.
-Anyone thinking about growing weed with extra CO2 needs to know how to add this compound to their space to achieve the best results.
+Anyone thinking about using CO2 for plant productivity needs to know how to add this compound to their space to achieve the best results.

 How Does CO2 Help Plants Grow?

 As mentioned above, CO2 is a necessary part of photosynthesis.
-Green plants like weed need CO2, water, and light to create carbohydrates as “food” for growth.
-Without these three essential elements, plants wouldn’t have the strength or energy to mature.
-Plants that can’t access CO2 will only survive until they use up all of their stored sugars.
+Green plants like weeds need CO2, water, and light to create carbohydrates as “food” for growth.
+Without these three essential elements, plants wouldn't have the strength or energy to mature.
 Therefore, maintaining a steady stream of CO2 is essential for all plants.

 While the atmospheric average of CO2 (i.e., 400 parts per million CO2) is enough for plants to grow, cultivators have noticed benefits from adding additional CO2 to their grow spaces.
-Increasing the available CO2 provides weed with extra nourishment, which often speeds up the growth process, prevents pests, and results in higher yields.
-Some cultivators notice the average growth speed for their plants increases by 20-100%, and the total crop yield could be 20-30% more than without CO2 supplementation.
+Increasing the available CO2 provides plants with extra nourishment, which often speeds up the growth process, improves healthy plant growth, and results in higher yields.

-When Should I Use CO2 In My Grow Room?
+When Should I Use CO2 In Grow Room

-Though vegetation is the primary growth stage when strains are the most receptive to CO2 during this period, it’s also recommended to continue using CO2 throughout the flowering phase for speedier growth, bigger buds, and potentially higher yields.
+While vegetative is the primary stage when plants are most responsive to CO2, it’s also beneficial to maintain CO2 levels during the flowering phase to promote faster growth, larger buds, and potentially higher yields.

 What's The Ideal Amount Of CO2 For Plants?

-The “ideal” amount of CO2 largely depends on a cultivator’s space requirements, budget, and goals.
-While it’s “best” to have ~ 1,500 ppm of CO2 from a growth perspective, cultivators will need to spend extra time, energy, and money building up the matching environment for this CO2 level.
-While 1,500 ppm of CO2 can produce the max yield and the fastest growing time for most weed strains, the costs of extra equipment and energy may not merit these greater harvests.
+The “ideal” amount of CO2 largely depends on a cultivator's space requirements, budget, and goals.
+While 1,500 ppm of CO2 can produce the maximum yield and the fastest growing time for most weed strains, the costs of extra equipment and energy may not merit these greater harvests.

-All cultivators agree that CO2 levels of 800 - 1,000 ppm are easy to achieve and manage while gaining the benefits of faster growth and greater yields from the increased carbon dioxide levels.
+Most cultivators agree that CO2 levels of 800 - 1,000 ppm are easy to achieve and manage while gaining the benefits from the increased carbon dioxide levels.
 However, we recommend prepared and professional growers raise the level to 1,500 ppm for the best balance of investment and outcome.

-This is because most LED grow lighting solutions on the market are capable of high intensity of ~2,000 μmol/m²/s which is the matching light intensity for plants to handle 1,500 ppm of CO2.
+This is because most LED grow lights on the market are capable of high intensity of ~2,000 μmol/m²/s which is the matching light intensity for plants to handle 1,500 ppm of CO2.
 It is always our aim to leverage all available resources to increase returns.

 Even if you're adding 1,500 ppm of CO2 to your grow room, your plants can't absorb all of this CO2 if you don't have the proper light setting.
 You need to increase your light intensity for weed to use the supplemental CO2 in your grow tent.

 When light intensity and CO2 concentration increase, the plant's tolerance to temperature increases correspondingly.
-Rather than tolerance, the plant needs high temperatures as a driving force for perfect photosynthesis in this case.
+On this premise, the plant needs higher temperatures as a driving force for perfect photosynthesis in this case.

 How To Calculate The CO2 You Need For Your Space